Elegantly poised at the edge of Lake Geneva

 Abrie von Wielligh and Norman Meyer co-founded Meyer von Wielligh, a carpentry and design studio based in George, in 2004.
 Their large-scale functional art pieces are all intricately crafted, reflecting the organic lines and intricate textures of their natural surroundings on the forested Garden Route of South Africa.

 Otto du Plessis is primarily a sculptor, specialising in figurative bronze work.
-He is the co-founder of Bronze Age Foundry in Cape Town, who are responsible for an extraordinary amount of custom-made metalwork at Xigera Safari Lodge – from special features such as the lily fireplace in the Main Lodge to the smallest details.
+He is the co-founder of Bronze Age Foundry in Cape Town, who are responsible for an extraordinary amount of custom-made metalwork at Xigera Safari Lodge.
+The studio’s orientation towards nature-inspired imagery is everywhere on display at Xigera, whose interiors are adorned with unique botanical designs.
+The team turned architect Anton de Kock’s lily-inspired design for the main lodge fireplace into reality.

 Porky Hefer is amongst the most significant African designers.
 He was born in 1968, in the era where Radical Design emerged.
 Inspired by the idea of biomimicry, Porky Hefer sees his work as part of an interconnected system of artisans making the most sustainable use of local resources.